Part 3 – Chemical store organisation

 8. Quote: If pallets are used to keep stocks off the floor, make sure they don’t present a tripping hazard and that the bunding capacity remains adequate.
 Unquote:

 Our containers are fitted with 2 sorts of floor e.g. Steel checkerplate tray or steel raised mesh floor.
-The bunds fitted are usually 6in high for an 8ft and 10ft and 12in high for a 20ft.
+The bunds fitted are usually 6in high for a 10ft and 12in high for a 20ft, although sometimes we fit a 6in high bund in a 20ft unit.
 The client is the only one that knows how much chemical they are storing at any one time.
 So therefore the client must advise if these heights are not suitable for their requirements.
 We can fit a higher or lower bund, depending on what our client requires.
 We also do not know if pallet trucks are being used to load these containers, so the client must tell us if the floor needs to hold a specific weight.

 9. Quote: Lag water pipes.
 Unquote:

 None of our containers have any water pipes fitted.

 10. Quote: Provide a brush, shovel, absorbent granules/sand and an impermeable container to deal with any spillages or leaking drums/packages.
 Unquote:

 This is something we do not have any control of, so the client needs to make provisions themselves.

 11. Quote: Practice good storage organisation by ensuring that waste cardboard packaging is removed, old stocks are used up, damaged or deteriorating containers are properly disposed of and an up-to-date stock record is kept (away from the store).
 Unquote: